Ananth170404/sap-codebase-chat/README.md

 ### Loading a project

 **Option A – Upload ZIP**
-1. Zip your unzipped SAP project folder.
+1. Zip your SAP project folder.
 2. In the sidebar choose *Upload ZIP File* and upload it.
 3. Click **Load Project**.